-The strategic split between equities and bonds will be reviewed on a regular basis and in light of any subsequent de-risking discussions.
+The strategic split between equities and bonds will be reviewed on a regular basis and in light of any subsequent de-risking decisions.

-In relation to the Plan's cashflow policy, the current approach to meeting pensioner payroll is to disinvest from equities in the first instance.
-It should be highlighted however, that in relation to any larger cashflows, advice will be taken from the investment consultant on a case by case basis to assess whether this remains appropriate.
+On the Plan's liquidity and cashflow policy, the current approach to funding pensioner payroll, member transfers, PCLS and expenses is to divest monies from appropriate Plan Assets based on advice taken from the investment consultant on a case by case basis.

-5. The Trustees' Policy with Regard to Risk
+4. The Trustees' Policy with Regard to Risk

 There are various risks which any pension plan is exposed to, which the Trustees believe may be material.
-The Trustees' policy on risk management over the Plan's anticipated lifetime is as follows;
+The Trustees' policy on risk management over the Plan's anticipated lifetime is as follows: